jainsamyak/UiPath-Attendance-Framework-UAF/README.md

 5. Generate Summary: Creates the aggregated summary file and appends the overall attendance of each record in each head.
 6. Notify: Reads the summary created and notifies the people below threshold attendance.
 ```

+## Resetting the framework
+The framework contains a **settings.json** file having a key "init".
+To reset the system entirely, simply set the value of this JSON key to "false".

 ## LICENSE
 MIT License
 Please view the [LICENSE]() file for more details.